Skip to footer content

 $vbLabelText $csharpLabel

-IronPDF uses an HTML-based approach: the ApplyWatermark() method accepts an HTML string with CSS styling.
-The watermark is automatically applied to all pages in a single call.
-You control appearance through familiar CSS properties (color, opacity, font-size) rather than annotation-specific object properties.
-This approach provides more styling flexibility—you can use any HTML/CSS including gradients, images, and complex layouts.
+IronPDF uses an HTML-based approach: the ApplyWatermark() method accepts an HTML string with CSS styling and applies it to all pages in a single call.
+You control appearance through familiar CSS properties (color, opacity, font-size) rather than primitive graphics calls.
+This approach also supports richer content — gradients, images, and more complex layouts — in the same string.
 See the watermark documentation for advanced examples.

 Critical Migration Notes